resotto/python3-docker-devenv/README.md

 * `Port` is `2222`, which is your host machine's port used when you connect to the container with ssh.
 * `User` is `root`, which is the user when you connect to the container with ssh.
 * `IdentityFile` is `~/.ssh/id_rsa`, which is your private key used on your host machine.
 * `ForwardX11Timeout` is `168h`, which is duration which X11Forwarding is valid for.
-In some case, learning models may take some days.
-So it is specified as one week total hours.
+In some case, learning models may take some days so it is specified as one week total hours.
 * `LogLevel` is `DEBUG1`, which is log level when you run ssh command.
 To get logs about X11Forwarding, it is specified as `DEBUG1`.

 ### 3. Expose 22 port for ssh
-Then, expose 22 port of container so that you can connect to the container with ssh.
+Then, expose 22 port of a container so that you can connect to the container with ssh.
 In order to leave the container up after escaping from it, [`docker run`](https://docs.docker.com/engine/reference/commandline/run/) is not used here.
 ```
 $ docker create -it --name deeplearning -p 2222:22 resotto/deeplearning:0.0.1